-Clients MUST NOT send a connectivity check to the address returned in the ipv4only.arpa query.
+Clients MUST NOT send a connectivity check to an address returned by the ipv4only.arpa query.
 This is because, by design, no server will be operated on the Internet at that address as such.
 Similarly, network operators MUST NOT operate a server on that address.
-The reason this address isn't used for connectivity checks is that operators who neglect to operate a connectivity check server will allow that traffic towards the Internet where it will be dropped and cause a false negative connectivity check with the client (that is, the NAT64 is working fine, but the connectivity check fails because a server is not operated by the NAT64 operator).
+The reason this address isn't used for connectivity checks is that operators who neglect to operate a connectivity check server will allow that traffic towards the Internet where it will be dropped and cause a false negative connectivity check with the client (that is, the NAT64 is working fine, but the connectivity check fails because a server is not operating at "ipv4only.arpa" on the Internet and a server is not operated by the NAT64 operator).
 Instead, for the connectivity check, an additional DNS resource record is looked up and used for the connectivity check.
 This ensures that packets don't unnecessarily leak to the Internet and reduces the chance of a false negative connectivity check.

 3.3.
-Alternative Domain Names
+Alternative Fully Qualified Domain Names